gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/README.md

 ## Overview

-This case examines a cross-border trade pattern observed during the Syrian conflict, focusing on its implications from an AML/CFT perspective.
+This case examines a cross-border trade pattern observed during the Syrian conflict, where trade flows increased following a shift in border control to ISIS-influenced territory.

-Following a shift in territorial control at the Kilis–Öncüpınar border crossing in 2013, trade flows between Turkey and Syria reportedly increased despite escalating conflict conditions.

-This pattern is analytically relevant because it diverges from expected economic behaviour and may indicate elevated financial crime risk.
+The pattern is analytically significant because it diverges from expected economic behaviour and may indicate elevated financial crime risk.

 ---

-## Context

-- **Countries involved:** Turkey → Syria
-- **Key location:** Kilis – Öncüpınar border crossing
-- **Timeframe:** 2013–2014
-- **Event trigger:** Territorial control shift to ISIS

-Reported trade data indicates that monthly export volumes increased from approximately 40–50 million USD to over 100 million USD following the shift in control.

----

 ## Why This Case Matters

-Under normal conditions, conflict escalation and loss of border control would be expected to reduce trade activity.

-In this case:
-- trade continued
-- trade increased

-This divergence between expected and observed behaviour is a key signal in AML/CFT analysis.

-Such environments are commonly associated with:
-- Trade-Based Money Laundering (TBML)
+Trade expansion in a conflict-affected environment with reduced state control creates exposure to:
+- trade-based money laundering
-- sanctions evasion
+- sanctions risk
-- use of intermediaries or informal trade channels
-- reduced counterparty transparency
+- terrorist financing

 ---

 ## Source Note

-The underlying data in this case originates from a newspaper article written by the analyst in 2014.
+Based on a newspaper article written by the analyst in 2014 and reinterpreted from an AML/CFT perspective.

-The same individual now re-examines the reporting from an AML/CFT perspective, identifying risk indicators and potential financial crime exposure that were not explicitly framed at the time.
+---

+## Case Structure

+- `01-case.md` → full context
+- `02-analysis.md` → analytical reasoning
+- `03-network.md` → network mapping
+- `04-risk.md` → risk assessment
+- `05-decision.md` → final decision